 I grew up eating only Persian soups.
 I now eat many different soups.
 But I will always prefer my Persian soups.
 Maybe it’s because I’m biased; maybe it’s because it’s just freaking delicious and that’s obvious!
 I don’t know.
 But I do know that I want you to be confident about the color of this soup.
 Don’t be scurd.

-It’s base is doogh (Persian yogurty drink) and it’s absolutely amazing.
+It’s base is doogh (Persian or Turkish yogurty drink) and it’s absolutely amazing.
 Aash means soup in Farsi—hence the name “aasheh doogh”.
 It may also be called “aasheh maast”, “ayrani aash”, or simply “aasheh white”, which is what I grew up calling it in my Farsglish home.
 Besides the doogh, it’s got some chickpeas, white beans, mini beef meatballs, herbs, and rice.
 Oh, and it’s got some gorgeous garlic action going on too.
 However, if you’re not a fan of garlic (but whyyyy?!) then leave it out or use it sparingly.